stacksjs/ts-prompts/docs/install.md

 # Install

-_This is just an example of the ts-starter docs._
+_This is just an example of the ts-prompts docs._

 Installing `rpx` is easy.
 Simply pull it in via your package manager of choice, or download the binary directly.